Backcountry Potty Trowel —The Deuce® (a successful Kickstarter project)

 • elegant, minimalist design

-• eco-friendly – it's designed to need no packaging and it's 100% recyclable
+• eco-friendly – they're designed to need no packaging and they're 100% recyclable anyplace that takes aluminum

 • handy for bear canister screws and the like